egirsova/Rendezvous/README.md

 	* libz.tbd
 	* libsqlite3.tbd

-	**Note**: not all of these frameworks may be necessary for your app (such as CoreLocation or StoreKit)

 **Get API Keys for all three APIs**

 1. Create accounts at all three APIs and register the app to generate keys.
 Instructions are available at each of their developer websites: